SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 TS=
 (
   (
-      ("manage" OR "conserve" OR "protect" OR "restore" OR
+    ("manage" OR "conserve" OR "protect" OR "restore" OR "rehabilitate" OR
       (
         ("designat*" OR "placement" OR "expand*" OR "extend" OR "design" OR "designing" OR "create" OR "creation" OR "creating" OR "establish*" OR "propose*" OR "proposal$" OR "implement*" OR "prioriti$e" OR "promote" OR "plans" OR "plan" OR "planned" OR "planning" OR "policy" OR "policies" OR "initiativ*" OR "framework" OR "strategy" OR "governance"
         OR "enforce" OR "enforcement" OR "enforcing"
         OR "increas*" OR "strengthen" OR "improv*" OR "enhance" OR "facilitat*" OR "preserv*" OR "support*" OR "ensur*"
         )
         NEAR/5
-              ("management" OR "conservation" OR "protection" OR "restoration" OR "sustainable" OR "Protected area$" OR "Wilderness area$" OR "Nature reserve$" OR "National park$" OR "Natural monument$" OR "Natural feature$"
+            ("manag*" OR "conserv*" OR "protect*" OR "restor*" OR "rehabilit*" OR "sustainable" OR "Protected area$" OR "Protected landscape$" OR "Wilderness area$" OR "Nature reserve$" OR "National park$" OR "Natural monument$" OR "Natural feature$"
-              OR "Habitat management area$" OR "Species management area$" OR "Protected landscape$"
-              OR "key biodiversity area$" OR "KBA" OR "KBAs" OR "important sites for biodiversity"
-              OR "Mountain Partnership"
+            OR "Habitat management area$" OR "Species management area$" OR "key biodiversity area$" OR "KBA" OR "KBAs" OR "important sites for biodiversity" OR "Mountain Partnership"
             OR "Mountain Green Cover Index"
             OR "Convention on Biological Diversity" OR "CBD" OR "Convention on International Trade in Endangered Species of Wild Fauna and Flora" OR "CITES" )
       )
     )
     NEAR/15
         ("ecosystem$" OR "habitat$"
         OR "biodiversity" OR "biological diversity" OR "species diversity" OR "functional diversity" OR "genetic diversity" OR "taxonomic diversity"
-            OR (("diversity" OR "communit*") NEAR/3 ("species" OR "plant*" OR "animal$" OR "organism$" OR "flora" OR "fauna" OR "wildlife" OR "insect$" OR "amphibian$" OR "reptile$" OR "bird$" OR "mosses" OR "tree$" OR "grassland$" OR "pollinator$"))
+        OR (("diversity" OR "communit*") NEAR/3 ("ecolog*" OR "species" OR "taxonom*" OR "plant*" OR "animal$" OR "organism$" OR "flora" OR "fauna" OR "wildlife" OR "insect$" OR "amphibian$" OR "reptile$" OR "bird$" OR "mosses" OR "tree$" OR "grassland$" OR "pollinator$"))
-            OR "key species" OR "keystone species" OR "foundation species" OR "habitat forming species" OR "key resource$" OR (("covered" OR "cover*") NEAR/5 ("green" OR "vegetat*" OR "*forest$" OR "shrub$" OR "tree$" OR "pasture$" OR "cropland$" OR "grassland$" OR "wetland$"))
+        OR "key species" OR "keystone species" OR "foundation species" OR "habitat forming species" OR "key resource$" OR ("cover*" NEAR/5 ("green" OR "vegetat*" OR "*forest$" OR "shrub$" OR "tree$" OR "pasture$" OR "cropland$" OR "grassland$" OR "wetland$"))
         )
   )
-AND ("mountain*" OR "alpine" OR "highland$" OR ("fell$" NEAR/5 "Lapland")) )
+AND ("mountain*" OR "alpine" OR "highland$" OR ("fell$" NEAR/5 "Lapland") OR "montane") )
 ```